OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 Please be advised that the plugin requires to download a vulnerability feed.
 Consult the documentation in case issues arise with the plugin.

-Alternatively there are commercial tools which might have a better coverage of the dependencies found for the libraries being used, such as <#TODO: add library checkers here>.
+Alternatively there are commercial tools which might have a better coverage of the dependencies found for the libraries being used, such as Sourceclear or Blackduc.
 The actual result of using either the owasp dependency checker or another tool varies on the type of (NDK related or SDK related) libraries.

-Lastly, please note that for hybrid applications, one will have to check the javascript dependencies.
-Similarly for <#TODO insert ms stuff here>, one will have to check the C# dependencies.
+Lastly, please note that for hybrid applications, one will have to check the javascript dependencies with RetireJS.
+Similarly for Xamarin, one will have to check the C# dependencies.

+When a library is found to contain vulnerabilities, then the following reasoning applies
+- Is the library packaged with the application?
+Then check whether the library has a version in which the vulnerability is patched.
+If not, check wehther the vulnerability actually affects the application.
+If that is the case or might be the case in the future, then look for an alternative which provides similar funcitonality, but without the vulnerabilities.
+- Is the library not packaged with the application?
+See if there is a patched version in which the vulnerability is fixed.
+If this is not the case, check if the  implications of the vulnerability for the build-proces.
+Could the vulnerability impede a build or weaken the security of the build-pipeline?
+Then try looking for an alternative in which the vulnerability is fixed.

 ##### Detecting the licenses used by the libraries of the application